mraakashshah/dogs/README.md

 pennies to save snapshots of a server at anytime that can be restored.
 Perfect for creating gaming servers for playing with friends at night, while saving cash the rest of the time.

 https://codecalamity.com/on-demand-gaming-server-for-pennies/

-# have a DO droplet active
+Requirements:

+- Have an active droplet with a name
-# have a DO API Key
+- Have a DO API Key
+- Python 3.7

+How to get started:

 ```
 git clone https://github.com/cdgriffith/dogs.git
 # Create a venv if you are python savvy